pipobscure/pipobscure/_posts/2014-12-14-ldnmoni-tower-bridge-opening-and-closing-for-a.markdown

 ---
 layout: post
-title: "> Tower Bridge opening and closing for a ship passing through.
+title: "Tower Bridge opening and closing for a ship passing through.
 It is not a rumor , so it really opens … seen on Friday, the 5th."
 date: 2014-12-14 12:44:22 Z
 tags: []